konst546v/ArrowAnalysis/README.md

 1. creates arrow table of given size with a column containing random data
 2. saves table as `./build/nums.arrow`
 3. reads the table
-4. registers two user defined functions which both calculate the aggregated sum of a column.
-One with, the other without vectorized loop
+4. registers two user defined functions which calculate the sum elementwise and as aggregation.
-5. calculates the sum of the column using the built in arrow compute sum function.
+5. calculates the aggregated sum of the column using the
 6. calculates the sum of the column using the non vectorized user defined function.
 7. calculates the sum of the column using the vectorized user defined function.
 * all calculations will be measured and executed multiple times, theres a parameter for the amount of calculations.